unofficial-inteno-public-mirror/gigaset-elements/README.md

 2. Only 4 ULE sensors can be registered to the CG300 (attempt to register 5th sensor will fail with MM_REJ_UNSUFFICIENT_MEMORY reason),
 3. Type of registered PP is not verified and always _legacy mode_ is activated (via API_FP_ULE_SET_PVC_LEGACY_MODE_REQ),
 4. PP desubcription is possible but apart of that DECT driver is still accepting communication from deleted PP,
-5. PP SUOTA is not working correctly.
+5. PP SUOTA is not working correctly,
+6. After reload of _uleapp_ PP _Location-Registartion_ is missing and _uleapp_ is not able to determine PP _devId_ correctly ("BadId--1" is reported in this case),
+7. Access Code is automatically changed by _uleapp_ to _5555_ - it's required to register any _Gigaset elements sensor_.